 In the face of this significant socio-economic disadvantage the Belyuen Community Government Council has been providing a range of community services in addition to the core local government services.
-On behalf of resident's council continues to strive for job and income security, food security, clean community spaces, and transport maintenance services.
+Council continues to strive for job and income security, food security, clean community spaces, and transport maintenance services, on behalf of its community.

-In addition, council collaborates with other agencies delivering health and Medicare services, aged care services, education cultural programs, Centerline services, and other services which protect the basic needs and wellbeing of residents.
+In addition, Council collaborates with other agencies delivering health and Medicare services, aged care services, education cultural programs, Centerlink services, and other services which protect the basic needs and wellbeing of residents.